UrsaMU/ursamu/help/topic_chargen.md

 ## Commands

--`+splat <splat>`: Sets your splat.
+-`+template <template>`: Sets your template.
 This is the first command you should use.
 You can only use this command once.
-To set your splat again you will have to `+stats/reset`.
+To set your template again you will have to `+stats/reset`.

 - `+stat [<player>/]<stat>=<value>`: Sets a stat to a value.
 If no player is